The Variational Method of Moments: Introduction

 In this paper, we study a general class of minimax approaches, which we call the \emph{variational method of moments} (VMM).
 This generalizes the method of \citet{bennett2019deep}, who presented an estimator for instrumental variable regression using adversarial training of neural networks.
-Their proposal was motivated by a variational reformulation of OWGMM, aiming to combine the efficiency of classic approaches with the flexibility of machine learning methods.
-This style of estimator has since been applied to a variety of other conditional moment problems including policy learning from observational data \citep{bennett2020efficient} and estimating stationary state density ratios \citep{bennett2020off}.
+Their proposal was motivated by a variational reformulation of OWGMM, aiming to combine the efficiency of more classical approaches with the flexibility of machine learning methods.
+This style of estimator has since been applied to a variety of other conditional moment problems including policy learning from observational data \citep{bennett2020efficient} and estimating stationary state density ratios \citep{bennett2021off}.
 However, this past work did not provide a general formulation of VMM and a detailed theoretical analysis.
-Although they are motivated by efficiency considerations, it is not immediately clear that this actually leads to efficient estimators.
+And, although they are motivated by efficiency considerations, it is not immediately clear that this actually leads to efficient estimators.

-In this paper we present a general theory for a general class of VMM estimators.
+We present a unified theory for a general class of VMM estimators.
 In particular, for some specific versions of these estimators based on either deep learning or kernel methods, we provide appropriate assumptions under which these methods are consistent, asymptotically normal, and semiparametrically efficient.
+In addition, we provide inference algorithms for these estimators, which can be used to construct confidence intervals for the estimated parameters.
+These inference algorithms are based on the same kind of variational reformulation as the estimation algorithms themselves, again with varieties based on both kernel methods and deep learning.
+Finally, we provide a detailed series of experiments that demonstrate that these VMM algorithms obtain very good finite-sample estimation performance and that the corresponding inference algorithms produce high quality confidence intervals.